 - Complaints about effectiveness

-We’re back to the adhesive foam strip type of seal with this one, and we should say that while these are great for window frames and door frames, they will not seal the gap between the floor and the bottom of the door.
+We’re back to the adhesive foam strip type of seal excluder with this one, and we should say that while this is a great draught excluder for windows and door frames, they will not seal the gap between the floor and the bottom of the door.
 For that you need a different type, and as you have seen, there are many on this list to choose from.
-This one comes as 2 x 6metre strips made from durable silicone rubber, which is claimed to be stronger than other foam type sealers, with the usual adhesive backing to attach it to the frame.
+This one comes as 2 x 6metre strip made from durable silicone rubber, which is claimed to be stronger than other foam type sealers, with the usual adhesive backing to attach it to the frame.

 - For window and door frames